 We also offer:

-- Services to enhance student learning - Excellence at Brown pre-orientation program on writing, conversation partners program, and classroom-based writing workshops on topics such as peer review.
+- Services to enhance student learning - Pre-orientation programs on writing and STEM, peer mentoring programs, conversation partners program, and classroom-based writing workshops on topics such as peer review.

 - Programs on teaching – orientations for instructors and students, certificate programs, institutes, disciplinary and interdisciplinary workshops.